you think of the Corn Refiners Association website (sweetsuprise.com)

 HFCS can range from 42% to 90% fructose.
 Sucrose is consist of

 one glucose molecule and one fructose molecule.
 The molecular

 bond between glucose and fructose is instantly destroyed once

 sucrose enters the gut.
 Chronic consumption of refined fructose

 in both HFCS and sucrose have the same negative health consequences.

 Diets high in refined fructose increase appetite and chronic

-consumption has been linked to a host of health problems collectively
+consumption have been linked to a host of health problems collectively

 known as metabolic